 Dr. Tama Lane, received her Doctorate in Clinical Psychology.
 She is advocate for survivors of trauma and torture, including those impacted by the cycle of community violence.
-She has worked in Chicago, New York, including Bellevue/NYU Program for Survivors of Torture, the Occupied Palestinian Territory, and Jordan where she operated a locally run torture treatment center helping refugee survivors psychologically recover from war trauma and torture.
+She has worked in Chicago, New York, including Bellevue/NYU Program for Survivors of Torture, France, the Occupied Palestinian Territory, and Jordan where she operated a locally run torture treatment center helping refugee survivors psychologically recover from war trauma and torture.

 Dr. Lane is also a contributing writer for the W42ST Magazine where she steps out of the trauma arena to discuss life, love, breaking free of toxic and co-dependent relationships, and men’s issues in the concrete jungle of Manhattan.
 As a believer in the mind/body relationship, she is also certified Yoga instructor.